Ur-Nanshe: Additional inscriptions

 Votive relief of Ur-Nanshe, king of Lagash, representing the bird-god Anzû (or Im-dugud) as a lion-headed eagle.
 Alabaster, Early Dynastic III (2550–2500 BC).
-Found in Telloh, ancient city of Girsu.
+Found in Telloh, ancient city of Girsu.Now in the Louvre.

 Temple foundation figurine in the name of Ur-Nanshe.
 Inscription "Ur-Nanshe, King of Lagash, has built the shrine of Girsu".
 British Museum, BM 96565.

 Stele of Ur-Nanshe with goddess Nisaba, ruler of Lagash, from Lagash, Iraq, 26th century BCE.
 Iraq Museum.